 - Choose an appropriate texting tool: Choose a texting software that enables you to send thousands of messages on time and lets you personalize these messages with the recipients’ names and other details.
 If you have found volunteers and want to have a two-way conversation with people, you can look at texting tools such as peer-to-peer texting to enable that.

 - Check compliance laws: Each state has its own laws surrounding the number of text messages you can send to each contact in a week.
 Also, sending text messages for political advocacy outside of certain hours can get you in trouble.
-Keep a check on compliance laws to avoid backfiring.
+Keep a check on compliance laws, including the FCC guidelines on political text messaging, to avoid backfiring.

 - Write a great script: Write a message that is relevant, short, and conveys a clear call to action.
 Once your call to action is clear, it becomes easy for people to know what they have to do next.